UNBCTF/UNBCTF.github.io/docs/blog/posts/training/linux-basics/linux-basics.md

 #### nano

-The `nano` command provides a very simple text editor on the command line.
+The `nano` command provides a straightforward text editor on the command line.
 You can run `nano my_file` to open a file, then there are some basic controls:

 - Use the arrow keys to move your cursor.
 - Typing on the keyboard adds text.
 The backspace and delete keys subtract text.
 - `Ctrl + S` / `Command + S` will save the file.
 - `Ctrl + X` / `Command + X` will exit the nano text editor.

-There are more useful actions you can perform, which can be seen at the bottom of the screen.
-The `^` icon simply denotes the `Ctrl` / `Command` key.
-So `^W Where Is` simply means `Ctrl + W` / `Command + W`.
+There are more useful actions you can perform, which you can see at the bottom of the screen.
+The `^` icon denotes the `Ctrl` / `Command` key.
+So `^W Where Is` means `Ctrl + W` / `Command + W`.

 #### strings